-Distracted Driving Results in Deaths and Injuries
+Distracted Driving in Pennsylvania can Result in Deaths and Injuries

 As reliance on technology has become increasingly ingrained in people’s lifestyle DNA, constant multitasking has also become the norm for many.
 However, when a person is behind the wheel, focusing on multiple tasks at once can be a life-threatening choice.